 1 Tsp.
 Salt

-Lime, Cut Into 6 Wedges
+1 Limes, Cut Into 8 Wedges

 Optional Suggested Toppings: Shredded Cheese, Diced Onion, Avocado, Fat Free Plain Greek Yogurt, Cilantro, Etc.

 Toss all the ingredients for the soup into your crock pot and give everything a good stir.

 Dish the soup into bowls and top with a few tortilla strips and your choice of toppings.

-Serve hot with a lime wedge!
+Serve hot with desired toppings and a lime wedge!